Seminar Title: Investigating Sexual Assault and Homicide of Abducted Children

 Pre-Payment is NOT required to register or attend this seminar

 Law enforcements agencies are tasked to respond to and effectively investigative reports of missing children incidents.
 The ability of an agency to timely deploy the appropriate investigative and search resources, is of paramount importance in the successful recovery of missing or abducted children.
 However, understanding that the majority of law enforcement agencies have limited resources, those agencies must seek out assistance from other law enforcement agencies and supporting disciplines in order to enhance those investigative and search/recovery efforts.
-This 4 ½ day course of instruction will provide the participants with the knowledge and skills necessary to enhance that response.
+This 2 ½ day course of instruction will provide the participants with the knowledge and skills necessary to enhance that response.
+An in-depth look at both criminal and civil remedies that law enforcement can utilize will be covered.
+Moreover, direct steps to establish tried and true investigative measures, to include the framework of task force creation and implementation will be provided.
 Through scenario based training, the participants will take part in reviewing case studies, participate in missing or abducted children practicums and through work groups, assist in identifying the strengths and weaknesses in an agency’s response to missing and abducted children incidents.
 Additionally, the participants will identify and utilize additional resources to strengthen an agency’s missing child response.
+Additionally, field interview and assessment guides will be provided to each participant.
 To enhance the participant’s knowledge and skill set, this course of instruction will cover the information in the modules listed below.

 Scope and Scale of Missing and Abducted Children Issues: How many children go missing or are actually abducted in the United States?
 Do the numbers justify a planned response from a multi-agency perspective?
 In this module the participants will be provided statistical data on missing and abducted children that will clearly support the need for not only a planned response, but a response that must be timely in order to safely recover a child at risk.
 By examining the numbers, the proper foundation will be provided in which to build a multi-agency response.